stefancaspersz/oss-security-tools/README.md

    1. How attackers attack
    1. Your training/targeting perspective defines what the target is
    1. Recent history of SSC attacks
-   1. Package ecosystem attacks:  NPM, PyPi, DockerHub, RubyGems, etc
+   1. Package ecosystem attacks:  npm, PyPi, DockerHub, RubyGems, etc
    1. XZ
    1. Dockerhub
    1. GitHub Forks Attack